ReneJunior/final-project/README.md

 * Documentation: [Jupyter Notebook](https://jupyter.org/)
 * Distribution: [Oracle VM VirtualBox](https://www.virtualbox.org/)
 * Documentation: [Git](https://git-scm.com/downloads)

+## Data
+The data comes in an analysis carried out between half-hour intervals, repeating this process for three days (72 hours).
+As we will calculate the load flow for the transmission system, it will be necessary to perform a processing, for the collection of the peak, for each of the bars.

 ## Distribution
 This work has two ways to be reproduced, the first using a virtual machine and the second is by manually installing the programs and selecting the programs to be executed.

 ### Virtual Machine

 For this format, it is necessary to have installed the program [Oracle VM VirtualBox](https://www.virtualbox.org/).
-With the software installed, [download](https://drive.google.com/file/d/13OT-HSYDu1Z0tJ6tnEO1_fHR-GQa4rGO/view?usp=sharing) the virtual machine created for the reproduction of this work and skip to the instruction *Data*.
+With the software installed, [download](https://drive.google.com/file/d/13OT-HSYDu1Z0tJ6tnEO1_fHR-GQa4rGO/view?usp=sharing) the virtual machine created for the reproduction of this work and skip to the instruction *Instructions for reproduction*.

 Passworkd = 1234